steve-hawkins/steve-hawkins.github.io/docs/_posts/2024-05-25-sme-regional-lottery.md

 This difference is due to many factors, but put simply the electricity generation, transmission and storage is more or less carbon intense.

+There is talk about SMEs using a national blended rate for gCO2e.
+I believe it is correct to report these numbers for the SME based on their actual regions gCO2e otherwise we lose the motivation to make localised improvements.
+When it comes to things like transition funding we can then make sure it is spent on the right things for the right people in the right places.
+Equity to give everyone what they actually need to make a difference rather than equality and potentially water down action.

 So what can the government, SMEs and individuals do about levelling the playing field?

 Encourage the development of more localised renewal energy generation, grid infrastructure and energy storage systems.